abdulraheem9909/assessment-backend/README.md

 ## Some of packages used in this project

-1 .For Send Email
+1. For Send Email
    @nestjs-modules/mailer
    handlebars (To send custom template with email when user signup)

-3. For authentication
+2. For authentication
    passport
    passport-jwt
    passport-local

-4. For valication
+3. For valication
    class-validator

-5. Encryption
+4. Encryption
    bcrypt

 ## Important